-Your CRM should always be designed around the needs of the people who will use it most.
+Design your CRM around the needs of the people who will use it most.
 A workflow that makes sense to a CRM vendor’s coder or UX designer might be bafflingly unintuitive or painfully slow to the salesperson, support desk agent, or data entry worker who has to use that system all day, every day.
 These end users are often the very people who ultimately determine if a CRM project succeeds or fails.
 If the system is poorly designed and implemented, those users will either avoid using it, or — even worse — use it in a way that makes the process less efficient than not having a CRM in the first place.
 By bringing these end users into the planning and user-testing stages, these headaches and costs can often be avoided completely.

 Businesses often toss the job at the CTO or COO, as the CRM is a technology-driven tool.
 In some cases, the Director of Marketing or Sales may be assigned to the task, as CRMs are built around customer relationships.
 Another common choice for a CRM coordinator is a mid-level IT manager.
 There are better ways to select your CRM coordinator.
 This person needs to have the time, the ability to plan and a passion for the project.
 Learn more about choosing your CRM champion.